8891689/HashNyx/README.md

 # HashNyx

 HashNyx is a top-tier CPU-powered multi-threaded password hash cracker written in C. It is designed for flexibility and speed, utilizing various optimization techniques to efficiently find matches for a given hash value.
-It can crack md5, sha1, sha256, ripemd160, keccak256, hash160, and more.
+It can crack md5, sha1, sha256, ripemd160, keccak256, hash160(encrypted BTC public key), and more.

 # Features